 A German Shepherd continues to mature until the age of 36 months.
 Most people do not consider them as an adult until the female is 2 or more and the male is 2½ to 3 years of age.

 German Shepherds are also known as Alsatians and GSDs.
-They live up to 10 years, a very short life span for such a very lovable breed.
+They live from 9-13 years, a very short life span for such a very lovable breed.
 They are kind, good-tempered, outgoing, agile, gentle, and very intelligent, making them very easy to train, once a proper bond is built with the handler or owner and the dog.

 Puppy Growth Chart from Birth to 16 Months